 Historically peat was extracted for fuel.
 The diggings were eventually abandoned and left to flood creating the shallow stretches of water now known as the broads (lakes).
 Today peat is considered as a finite and precious resource.
-In the Broads, development can take place in areas where peat might be developed on, excavated or removed.
+In the Broads, development on occasion may be proposed that can affect peat because it is excavated or removed, or actually developed on.

 Peat is formed from plant material that decays slowly in a waterlogged environment.
 Over thousands of years, peat becomes several metres thick.
 Because the main component is organic matter, peat is very spongy, highly compressible, and combustible.
 Here we use the definition used by soil scientists who define peat as organic soil with organic content of greater than 35% organic matter.
+Organic content is partially decomposed plant matter which has carbon stored within it.